Waitress (musical): Act II

 After her tryst, Jenna discovers Becky and Cal making out at the diner.
 The married Becky is unashamed of giving in to passion ("I Didn't Plan It").
 Jenna and Dr. Pomatter continue their affair, as do Becky and Cal; Dawn and Ogie begin their relationship ("Bad Idea (Reprise)").
 Jenna wonders if having an affair is a mistake, but Dr. Pomatter reassures her.
 Jenna begins writing a letter to her baby ("You Matter to Me").

 After happily dating for several months, Dawn and Ogie get married at the diner ("I Love You Like a Table").
 Jenna arrives with a tiered pie resembling a wedding cake.
 At the reception, Jenna asks if Cal, despite his affair, is truly happy; he responds that he is "happy enough."
 Joe tells Jenna his sincere hopes for her ("Take It from an Old Man").
 Earl drags Jenna home and uncovers the money she has been hiding.
 She meekly tells him she has been saving for the baby, but Earl leaves with the money.
 Jenna breaks down, lamenting her long-lost control over her life ("She Used to Be Mine").

 Jenna goes into labor ("Contraction Ballet").
 She sees Joe at the hospital on his way to surgery.
 Joe gives Jenna an envelope, and tells her not to open it until she leaves the hospital.
 Earl, Becky and Dawn, and even Dr. Pomatter's wife, who is a resident at the hospital, crowd the delivery room.
 Jenna cries out in distress and gives birth.
 She names her daughter Lulu.
 Earl reminds Jenna of her promise not to love Lulu more than him, and Jenna finally tells him she wants a divorce.
 He reacts poorly, and she implies she will seek a restraining order against him if he ever comes near her or Lulu.
 Dr. Pomatter visits Jenna alone in her room, but Jenna refuses his kiss.
 Saying she does not want to remain "happy enough", she ends the affair.
 As thanks for his positive impact on her life, she gives him a moon pie.
 Jenna remarks on her change in outlook with Lulu in her life ("Everything Changes").

 Jenna opens Joe's envelope.
-Knowing he was dying, he left her the diner in his will and testament; Joe also wanted Jenna to "name a pie after me when I'm gone".
-Five years later, the diner has been rechristened "Lulu's Pies" and Jenna, the owner and head chef, is content that her life has finally turned around ("Opening Up (Finale)").
+Knowing he was dying, he left her the diner in his will; Joe also wanted Jenna to "name a pie after me when I'm gone".
+Five years later, the diner has been renamed "Lulu's Pies" and Jenna, the owner and head chef, is content that her life has finally turned around ("Opening Up (Finale)").